-- A statement and justification of the overall research design: Why was this design the most appropriate for your study? - Data collection approach, including a detailed description of sampling criteria; ethical considerations - Detailed description of data collection process: How/where did you find your data?

-• Detailed description of the full data sample, including type of data; sources; number of units of analysis; average length of units of analysis
+- Description, explanation, and justification of the overall research design: Why was this design the most appropriate for your study? - Data collection approach, including a detailed description of sampling criteria; ethical considerations. - Detailed description and explanation of the data collection process: How/where did you find your data?
+How did you collect this data from start to finish? - Detailed description of the full data sample, including type of data; sources; number of units of analysis; average length of units of analysis.